-Suspected Somali War Criminal Discovered Driving for Uber and Lyft in Virginia Suburbs
+Suspected Somali War Criminal Discovered Driving for Rideshare and Lyft in Virginia Suburbs

 Call for a Free Consultation 1-888-675-8555

-Suspected Somali War Criminal Discovered Driving for Uber and Lyft in Virginia Suburbs
+Suspected Somali War Criminal Discovered Driving for Rideshare and Lyft in Virginia Suburbs

-Ride-share companies such as Uber and Lyft give the impression that their background checks help protect riders.
+Ride-share companies such as Rideshare and Lyft give the impression that their background checks help protect riders.
 Unfortunately, we at Estey & Bomberger know that the vetting practices of these companies are woefully inadequate.
 These companies need drivers as they look to expand their marketshare.
-Now that both Uber and Lyft have gone public, investors are looking to these companies to turn a profit.
+Now that both Rideshare and Lyft have gone public, investors are looking to these companies to turn a profit.
 Expensive in-depth background checks not only affect the bottomline, but they eliminate many potential drivers.
-It’s no wonder then that an alleged war criminal accused of torture and directing mass executions found work as an Uber and Lyft driver.
+It’s no wonder then that an alleged war criminal accused of torture and directing mass executions found work as a Rideshare and Lyft driver.

-Somali War Criminal Driving for Uber and Lyft
+Somali War Criminal Driving for Rideshare and Lyft

-Ali has been working for more than 18 months for Uber, and is listed by the app as an “Uber Pro Diamond” driver, rated at 4.89.
+Ali has been working for more than 18 months for Rideshare, and is listed by the app as an “Rideshare Pro Diamond” driver, rated at 4.89.
 When asked about the application process, Ali said that it was a breeze.
-Since the report was released showing Ali as an alleged war criminal, both Uber and Lyft has suspending him.
+Since the report was released showing Ali as an alleged war criminal, both Rideshare and Lyft has suspending him.
 This was of course due to the diligence of a journalist, not because either company’s system identified Ali as a potential danger to riders.

 Estey & Bomberger Advocate for Rider Safety